-In 1909, the declines in Western Australian marsupials began before the arrival of the European Red Fox and attributed the "constant raids of dogs and domestic cats" as among the chief causes of the decline in medium-sized native animals (Wardell-Johnson et al. 2004).
-Cat predation may also expose Western Ringtail Possum to toxoplasmosis infection, a disease carried by cats (de Tores et al. 2008).
-Successful fox baiting programs may switch cats, pythons and Chuditch (Dasyurus geoffroii) from preying on rabbats to preying on Western Ringtail Possum (also known as mesopredator release) (de Tores et al. 2008).
+In 1909, declines in Western Australian marsupials began before the arrival of the European Red Fox and were attributed the "constant raids of dogs and domestic cats" (Wardell-Johnson et al. 2004).
+Cat predation also exposes the Western Ringtail Possum to toxoplasmosis infection (de Tores et al. 2008).
+Successful fox baiting programs may switch cats, pythons and Chuditch (Dasyurus geoffroii) from preying on rabbits to preying on the Western Ringtail Possum (also known as mesopredator release) (de Tores et al. 2008).
 Mesopredator release has been quantified at Leschenault National Park where cat and python numbers have heightened following fox control (de Tores et al. 2008).

-Timber harvesting and burning operations can also threaten Western Ringtail Possum populations: such actions result in loss of habitat, habitat fragmentation, loss of nest trees and refuges, loss of canopy, and population displacement.
-This has been an issue within the Manjimup populations in particular and in the Dardanup Shire (DEC 2007; de Tores et al. 2004; Wayne et al. 2000).
+Timber harvesting and burning operations can also threaten the Western Ringtail Possum: such actions result in loss of habitat, habitat fragmentation, loss of nest trees and refuges, loss of canopy and population displacement.
+This has been an issue within the Manjimup populations in particular and in Dardanup Shire (DEC 2007; de Tores et al. 2004; Wayne et al. 2000).
 However, many of the known Western Ringtail Possum populations are outside areas available for logging and are within the reserve system (de Tores et al. 2004) and so are not currently at risk; nor will they be in the future.

 To understand the impacts of logging within the Jarrah forests, an experimental study was conducted in Kingston Block, 25 km north-east of Manjimup (Burrows et al. 1993).
 The results indicated a severe decline in Western Ringtail Possums, with 12 of the 17 radio collared Western Ringtail Possums all dead within 20 months of logging (Burrows et al. 2002).
 These results were consistent with a later study by Wayne and colleagues (2006), who found that the abundance of Western Ringtail Possums was greater in predominantly unlogged forests, and in forests which were logged in the 1960s when logging practices were historically less intense.